Vladyslav Kaskiv: Embezzlement scandal

 Kaskiv was involved in an embezzlement scandal, centred around his time as director of the Ukraine State Investment Agency between 2010 and 2014.
 In March 2016, Kaskiv was declared wanted.
 He was suspected of having embezzled ₴7.5. million ($279,000) from the state budget, working alongside others.

+After being arrested, on October 3, 2016, Kaskiiv posted bail of $600,000 and was released.
+On the same day, the Pecherskyi District Court of Kyiv released Kaskiiv on bail of 160,000 hryvnias and ordered him to surrender all his foreign passports.

-He was arrested in Panama and extradited in order to stand trial in 2017, though Kaskiv claimed to have traveled voluntarily.
+He was arrested in Panama and extradited in order to stand trial in 2017.
+On November 1, 2017, he returned to Ukraine from Panama after submitting a request for voluntary extradition.